matthewlchauvin/Matthew-Chauvin-s-ELK-Stack-Server/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the ELK Server machine can accept connections from the Internet.
+Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 72.199.137.44

 Machines within the network can only be accessed by machines on my home network.